 - Percent strategy: Each class will be sampled with a user-defined percentage (same value for all classes) of samples available in this class.

-- Total strategy: A global number of samples to generate is divided proportionally among each class (classes proportions are enforced).
+- Total strategy: A global number of samples to select is divided proportionally among each class (class proportions are enforced).

 - By class strategy: Set a target number of samples for each class.
 The number of samples for each class is read from a CSV file.

-To actually select the sample positions, there are two available sampler:
+To actually select the sample positions, there are two available sampling techniques:

 otbcli_SampleSelection -in LANDSAT_MultiTempIm_clip_GapF_20140309.tif -vec training.shp -instats classes.xml -field CODE -strategy smallest -outrates rates.csv -out samples.sqlite